jsh-hk/pwa-test/README.md

 npm run serve
 ```

 To test the service worker we have to build for production.
-A minimalistic web server is included in the dev dependencies to make this easier
+A minimalistic web server is included in the dev dependencies to make this easier (currently broken due to GH pages subdomain restriction)

 ```
 npm run build